developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ### Delete Device

 Deleting a device removes device data from the Device Tracker solution after uninstalling the client app.<!--and places it under **Unassigned Devices** in the device dashboard--> When a device is deleted, the license is deallocated and released to the license pool.
+A maximum of 5,000 records can be removed at one time.

 <p><b>Prerequisite:</b> Prior to deleting a device, uninstall the Device Tracker application on the device.</p>